gr4vy/gr4vy-react-native/CONTRIBUTING.md

 Auto will use the PR title as the message in the change log.
 This means it needs to be human readable and meaningful.
 Try to avoid using ticket numbers or meta information - instead describe the value the change brings.

-### Linting and tests
+### Linting

 [ESLint](https://eslint.org/), [Prettier](https://prettier.io/), [TypeScript](https://www.typescriptlang.org/)

-We use [TypeScript](https://www.typescriptlang.org/) for type checking, [ESLint](https://eslint.org/) with [Prettier](https://prettier.io/) for linting and formatting the code, and [Jest](https://jestjs.io/) for testing.
+We use [TypeScript](https://www.typescriptlang.org/) for type checking, [ESLint](https://eslint.org/) with [Prettier](https://prettier.io/) for linting and formatting the code.

-Our pre-commit hooks verify that the linter and tests pass when committing.
+Our pre-commit hooks verify that the linter pass when committing.

 ### Releasing a PR